 The new U District Link Light Rail Station is scheduled to open in 2021.
 This is an exciting investment in our neighborhood that will significantly change the way many people get around.
 The U District Mobility Group, a community-led effort of neighbors, stakeholders, public agencies and nonprofit organizations, is holding a series of community workshops to collect community members’ ideas on barriers, opportunities, and potential solutions.
+The goal is a community-driven, holistic, multimodal U District station area mobility plan.

 The brightly-colored bikes can be seen in most corners of campus, giving users a convienent option to hop on and ride to their destination.
 The new dockless bike share systems allow you to easily rent a bike with a smartphone app and park at any public bike rack at UW.